Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (2) Recognition, referral or consultation, and intervention, when a complication arises.

-(D) A licensed practical nurse may provide nursing care in accordance with division (F) of section 4723.01 of the Revised Code which is beyond basic preparation for a licensed practical nurse provided:
+(D) A licensed practical nurse may provide nursing care in accordance with division (F) of section 4723.01 of the Revised Code that is beyond basic preparation for a licensed practical nurse provided:

-(1) The nurse obtains education which emanates from a recognized body of knowledge relative to the nursing care to be provided;
+(1) The nurse obtains education that emanates from a recognized body of knowledge relative to the nursing care to be provided;

 (2) The nurse demonstrates knowledge, skills, and abilities necessary to perform the nursing care;